Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 - How to create a collection for your components
 - How to create a new Text Teaser component using the XM Cloud Components builder
-- How to change the theme on the Text Teaser component
 - How to make the Text Teaser component available in the Pages editor for authors

 ## Overview